What is the Transformer?

 The aluminium windings are lighter as well as less expensive, though a large cross-section of aluminium is required as they carry less current than copper.
 These windings are preferred where the price is the criteria, and space is not an issue.
 They are generally preferred to transfer higher kVA rating power to large distances.

-How is Set-up transformer price decided?
+How is Set-up Transformer price decided?

 The set-up transformers are available at different prices from different manufacturers depending upon the type of transformer, manufacturer, utility, and availability.
 On broader spectrum here are few of the critical factors which decide the price of the transformers.

-- Rating of the transformers – The rating of the transformer is the prime factor to decide the rate of the transformer.
+– The rating of the transformer is the prime factor to decide the rate of the transformer.
 Same rating transformer from different manufacturers is priced differently.

-- Winding Material – The type of winding material is the second important attribute for deciding the price of the transformer.
+– The type of winding material is the second important attribute for deciding the price of the transformer.
 The Aluminium wounded transformers are much more reasonable than the copper wound transformers.

-- The efficiency of the transformers – The efficiency of the transformer plays a significant role in deciding the price of the transformer.
+– The efficiency of the transformer plays a significant role in deciding the price of the transformer.
 As the transformers are designed for twenty-four hours operation, therefore even a slight difference in the efficiency of the transformer has a major impact on their price.
 Higher the efficiency, the higher will be the price.

-- Cooling medium – The cooling medium is the next major factor to decide the price of the transformer that whether the transformer is air-cooled or oil-cooled.
+The cooling medium is the next major factor to decide the price of the transformer that whether the transformer is air-cooled or oil-cooled.
 The air-cooled transformers are much more economical than the oil-cooled transformers.

-- No. of Phases – The number of phases that is whether the transformer is a single-phase or three-phase is the next attribute to differentiate the transformers on the price.
+The number of phases that is whether the transformer is a single-phase or three-phase is the next attribute to differentiate the transformers on the price.

-Conclusion – The step-up transformers are an important part of power generation and transmission system.
+– The step up transformers are an important part of power generation and transmission system.
 They are playing a vital role in transferring the power to far off places from the generating stations.
 As these generating stations are generally situated at far of inhabited places and the electricity is required to be transferred to the point of utility, these transformers become an indispensable part of the electrical system.